Geometry of Reason: Spectral Signatures of Valid Mathematical Reasoning: Related Work

-\paragraph{Graph Signal Processing on Neural Networks.} The application of spectral graph theory to neural networks has a rich history~\citep{bruna2014spectral,kipf2017semi}.
-Recent work has analyzed transformers through graph-theoretic lenses, studying over-smoothing~\citep{rusch2023survey}, designing spectral attention mechanisms~\citep{bo2023specformer}, and connecting attention to graph diffusion~\citep{yang2023transformers}. \citet{dong2021attention} analyzed attention entropy for calibration.
-Most recently, \citet{he2025spectral} applied spectral filters to state-space models for long-context retrieval, while \citet{el2025attentiongraphs} introduced network science analysis of attention in Graph Transformers.
-Our work differs in applying the full graph signal processing framework, including Laplacian eigenanalysis and spectral diagnostics, to validity detection in standard transformers, achieving classification effect sizes of $d > 3.0$.
+\textbf{Graph Signal Processing on Neural Networks.} The application of spectral graph theory to neural networks has a rich history, beginning with spectral graph convolutions~\citep{bruna2013spectral,defferrard2016convolutional,kipf2017semi}.
+Recent work analyzes transformers through graph-theoretic lenses, studying over-smoothing~\citep{shi2022revisiting,rusch2023survey} and designing spectral attention mechanisms~\citep{kreuzer2021rethinking,bo2023specformer}. \citet{el2025towards} introduce Attention Graphs for mechanistic interpretability, establishing mathematical equivalences between message passing and self-attention. \citet{draye2025sparse} show that attention can be made orders of magnitude sparser while preserving capability, suggesting redundancy exploitable by spectral methods.
+Our work extends this line by extracting multiple spectral diagnostics correlated with reasoning validity.

-\paragraph{LLM Verification and Hallucination Detection.} Verifying LLM outputs has received substantial attention.
-Process-based reward models (PRMs)~\citep{lightman2023lets, wang2025math} train verifiers on step-level annotations, while self-consistency methods~\citep{wang2023selfconsistency} leverage sampling diversity.
-A major 2025 trend has been scaling \textbf{test-time compute} to improve reliability~\citep{snell2025scaling, wu2025empirical}, often using internal critique or search.
-For hallucination detection, approaches include confidence calibration~\citep{xiong2024can} and knowledge probing~\citep{li2024inferencetime}.
-Our method differs fundamentally: we require no training (unlike PRMs), no sampling (unlike self-consistency), and operate on attention geometry rather than output content.
+\textbf{LLM Verification and Hallucination Detection.} Verifying LLM outputs has received substantial attention.
+Process-based reward models~\citep{lightman2023lets,uesato2022solving} train verifiers on step-level annotations, while self-consistency methods~\citep{wang2023selfconsistency} leverage sampling diversity.
+For hallucination detection, recent approaches leverage internal representations~\citep{ healy2026internalrepresentationsindicatorshallucinations}, eigenvalue analysis of hidden states and latent probing~\citep{bhatnagar2026halt}.
+Our method differs fundamentally: we require no training, no sampling, and operate on attention geometry rather than output content or hidden state magnitudes.